 Bruce Steinwald, MBA, is a consultant in Washington, D.C., with expertise in health economics, health policy and financing, and Medicare payment issues.
 Prior positions include Director for Health Care Issues at GAO, Senior Fellow at the National Health Policy Forum, Vice President of Covance Health Economics and Outcomes Services Inc., and Deputy Director of the Prospective Payment Assessment Commission.
 Mr. Steinwald received his MBA in Hospital Administration from the University of Chicago.

 Jennifer Wiler, MD, MBA, is the Executive Vice Chair and Professor in the Department of Emergency Medicine at the University of Colorado School of Medicine in Aurora, CO, as well as a practicing emergency medicine physician.
-In addition, she is the Co-founder and Executive Medical Director of UCHealth CARE Innovation Center, an organization within the University of Colorado health system that is developing, testing, and implementing digital health solutions to improve healthcare.
-Dr. Wiler is Vice Chair of the Professional Liability Insurance Workgroup within the American Medical Association’s Resource-based Relative Value Scale Update Committee.
-She is also Chair of the Payment Policy Subcommittee within the American College of Emergency Physicians’ Reimbursement Committee.
+She is the Co-founder and Executive Medical Director of UCHealth CARE Innovation Center, an organization within the University of Colorado health system that is developing, testing, and implementing digital health solutions to improve healthcare.
+In addition, she is Professor at the University of Colorado Denver School of Business.
+Dr. Wiler served as Vice Chair of the Professional Liability Insurance Workgroup within the American Medical Association’s Resource-based Relative Value Scale Update Committee and Chair of the Payment Policy Subcommittee within the American College of Emergency Physicians.
 Dr. Wiler received her medical and business degrees from the University at Buffalo School of Medicine & Biomedical Sciences and the University at Buffalo School of Management, respectively.
 She completed her residency in emergency medicine at Drexel University College of Medicine.